microsoft/DirectXTK/Readme.txt

 pixel target format GUID to use as well.
 The caller provides the GUID of the specific file container format to use.

-NOTE: SaveWICTextureToFile is not supported on Windows Phone 8, because WIC is not available on that platform.
+NOTE: SaveWICTextureToFile is not supported on Windows phone 8.0 because WIC is not available on that platform.
+It is available on Windows phone starting in version 8.1.

 Capturing a screenshot: